Seniors – Adding Life to Years (SALTY) Project

 The SALTY KT Advisory Group provided input and advice to researchers regarding knowledge exchange, translation and dissemination activities with the aim to increase the uptake and impact of SALTY outputs.
 The group, composed of decision makers, clinicians and knowledge users from the long term care sector across project jurisdictions, has met regularly with researchers providing input and feedback on methodology, and interpretation of insights and findings.
 They were active in the planning and organization of team meetings to maximize knowledge exchange and planning for dissemination and mobilization of project findings and key messages.

-• June – Canadian Foundation of Healthcare Improvement (CFHI) hosted webinar presentation of Examining Policy Context stream findings.
+• June – The Canadian Foundation of Healthcare Improvement (CFHI) hosted a webinar of the Examining Policy Context stream 4 findings presented by the stream leads on June 9th.
+The recorded webinar can be viewed at: https://youtu.be/7I9Pyto7yZk A summary of the webinar is also available.

 • May – Full Team videoconference to share stream level findings from Policy Context and Mapping Care Relationships researchers.
 Scientific Lead Janice Keefe hosted the virtual meeting of 26 SALTY team members including researchers, knowledge users and trainees.